smartcontractkit/functions-hardhat-starter-kit/README.md

 1. Clone this repository to your local machine<br><br>
 2. Open this directory in your command line/terminal app, then run `npm install` to install all dependencies.<br><br>
-3. Obtain the values for following environment variables:
+3. Obtain the values for following environment variables (examples only - please see `./env.enc.example` for env vars you may need):
    - `PRIVATE_KEY` for your development wallet - `POLYGON_MUMBAI_RPC_URL`, `ETHEREUM_SEPOLIA_RPC_URL`, or `AVALANCHE_FUJI_RPC_URL`
    - `POLYGONSCAN_API_KEY`, `ETHERSCAN_API_KEY`, or `FUJI_SNOWTRACE_API_KEY` blockchain explore API keys depending on which network you're using
    - `COINMARKETCAP_API_KEY` (from [here](https://pro.coinmarketcap.com/))
      <br><br>
-4. Set the required environment variables.
+4. Set the required environment variables (see `./env.enc.example` for the correctly capitalized names of environment variables used in this repo).
 For improved security, Chainlink provides the NPM package [@chainlink/env-enc](https://www.npmjs.com/package/@chainlink/env-enc) which can be used to keep environment variables in a password encrypted `.env.enc` file instead of a plaintext `.env` for additional security.
 More detail on environment variable management and the tooling is provided in the [Environment Variable Management](#environment-variable-management) section.
    1. Set an encryption password for your environment variables to a secure password by running `npx env-enc set-pw`.
 This password needs to be set each time you create or restart a terminal shell session.<br>
    2. Use the command `npx env-enc set` to set the required environment variables.
    3. Set any other values you intend to pass into the _secrets_ object in _Functions-request-config.js_ .<br><br>